Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/pypi_slides.md

 - Names of all these files are standardized.
 - `setup.py` is the interface to the command line.
 Needs to be at the root of the repository.
-- `setup.cfg` is a having metadata of all the options that are specified in `setup.py`.
+- `setup.cfg` has metadata of all the options that can also be specified in `setup.py`.
 - `pyproject.toml` is similar to `setup.cfg` but has additionally the `build-system` table.

 ---